mewore/mini-jam-132-severed/README.md

 ### Advanced features

+- [ ] 💙 Show the level background at the end of the level
+- [ ] 💙 Nice transitions
 - [ ] 💙 Ability to view backgrounds
 - [ ] 💜 Icon
 - [ ] 💟 Publish `0.3.0`